-FoRCE is a pantropical experiment, with permanent field plots in Tanzania and Australia.
-We aim to measure and understand long-term tropical forest dynamics and interactions with climate, human disturbance and experimental management.
-We are using a combination of permanent sampling plots, hemispherical photographs, experimental vine removal and remote sensing.
+FoRCE is a pantropical experiment, aiming to measure and understand the long-term dynamics of tropical forest recovery from major human disturbance, and interactions with climate, topography and experimental management.
+We are using a combination of permanent sampling plots, hemispherical photographs, experimental vine removal, seed germination, tree planting and remote sensing.

 We are doing the research to understand (a) fundamental information about biomass and species community changes during forest succession, and (b) how tree planting and management of vines and other weeds affects these changes and promotes more rapid recovery from severe degradation by logging or cyclones.